Ferndale Museum: Bosch-Omori seismograph exhibit

 During the nearly 30 years FER station was in operation, newspapers throughout the U.S. contacted it for information about California earthquakes.
 With daily observations, Bognuda solved an old puzzle about constantly wiggling traces, by correlating vibrations recorded at FER station to heavy surf on the nearby coast, an effect now called wave-generated microseism.

 The FER station became inactive in 1962 when advances in seismic technology rendered it and several others in the state obsolete.
 The Bosch-Omori seismograph was donated to the city of Ferndale by the university, which moved to the museum in 1981 where it continues to record daily.

 Blacksmith shop and forge

 A working blacksmith shop and forge displays hundreds of items that made up a local blacksmith shop.
 Live demonstrations of blacksmithing are given in the shop.

 The exhibit is a complete 19th century forge (also known as a Smithy or Blacksmith Shop) originally located in Table Bluff, California.
 It has over 46 hammers, two anvils, tongs, rasp, wire brushes, chisels, gloves, aprons, a coal and/or coke fired forge, bellows, and numerous other tools of the trade.
 The shop operated from at least 1875 until 1962 under various owners.
 Also displayed are 80 cattle branding irons.

-Governance
+Genealogical research

-Attendance
+The museum maintains a research room with local materials including "145 years of the Ferndale Enterprise, family records and photo albums, books, photographs, materials on major events, school fraternal organization ephemera, maps, [and] old telephone books."